Ishwari96/Code_assignment/README.md

 # Code_assignment
 Client expenses

+We have 2 different springboot applications :

-Create a Clients SpringBoot service.
-It holds client data (id, name).
+**Client** SpringBoot service which holds client data (id, name).

 Endpoints exposed:
 POST /client → create a user
 GET /client/{clientId} → show the name of the client GET /client/{clientId}/expenses/total → show a total of all the expenses of the client

-Create an Expenses SpringBoot service.
-It holds expenses information for all clients (date, amount spent).
+**Expenses** SpringBoot service which holds expenses information for all clients (date, amount spent).

 Endpoints exposed:
 POST /expense → create an expense record
 GET /expense/client/{clientId} → return a list of all the expenses for a clien